karpathy/karpathy.github.io/nntutorial.md

 </svg>
 </div>

 After a while you start to notice patterns in how the gradients flow backward in the circuits.
 For example, the `+` gate always takes the gradient on top and simply passes it on to all of its inputs (notice the example with -4 simply passed on to both of the inputs of `+` gate).
 This is because its own derivative for the inputs is just `+1`, regardless of what the actual values of the inputs are, so in the chain rule, the gradient from above is just multiplied by 1 and stays the same.
-Similar intuitions apply to, for example, the `max(x,y)` gate.
-Since the gradient of `max(x,y)` with respect to its input is `+1` for whichever one of `x`, `y` is larger and `0` for the other, this gate is during backprop effectively just a gradient "switch": it will take the gradient from above and "route" it to the input that had a higher value.
+Similar intuitions apply to, for example, a `max(x,y)` gate.
+Since the gradient of `max(x,y)` with respect to its input is `+1` for whichever one of `x`, `y` is larger and `0` for the other, this gate is during backprop effectively just a gradient "switch": it will take the gradient from above and "route" it to the input that had a higher value during the forward pass.

 **Numerical Gradient Check.** Before we finish with this section, lets just make sure that the (analytic) gradient we computed by backprop above is correct as a sanity check.
 Remember that we can do this simply by computing the numerical gradient and making sure that we get `[-4, -4, 3]` for `x,y,z`.
 Here's the code: